municipioriogrande/blog/plugins/top-10/readme.txt

 == Upgrade Notice ==

-= 2.5.4 =
+= 2.6.1 =
 * Major release!
-Brand new settings interface so please do verify your settings after the upgrade.
 Several new features and bug fixes.
+Please verify your settings after upgrade.
 Check the Changelog for more details